Leadership professional learning

 Aboriginal pathways subsidy

-The Department of Education and Training Aboriginal Employment Plan communicates our commitment to employ, retain and develop Aboriginal staff in corporate and school roles.
+The Department of Education Aboriginal Employment Plan communicates our commitment to employ, retain and develop Aboriginal staff in corporate and school roles.

-The Academy has a number of subsidies available to Aboriginal and/or Torres Strait Islander employees, educators and leaders in the Department of Education and Training and in Victorian government schools.
+The Academy has an Aboriginal pathways subsidy, which is available to all Aboriginal and/or Torres Strait Islander employees, educators and leaders in the Department of Education in Victorian government schools participating in Academy professional learning.

-Each subsidy is worth up to $5,000 and can be applied to fees for any Academy professional learning, and to offset the cost of accommodation, travel and CRT cover.
+The Aboriginal pathways subsidy is worth up to $5,000 and can be applied to fees for any Academy professional learning, as well as being used to offset the cost of accommodation, travel and CRT cover.

 For more information contact Madi Jacobs at Madi.Jacobs@education.vic.gov.au or 03 7022 5463.